How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 June 6, 2025

-Stripe might be one of the most popular payment processors on the market, but for many businesses it’s also one of the most expensive, particularly as far as making payments is concerned.
+Stripe might be one of the most popular payment processors on the market, but for many businesses it’s also one of the most expensive.

-Making payments through Stripe is often done through Credit Card (as well as wallets), with processing fees being 2.9% + $0.30 per domestic transaction, with extra fees for international cards and currency conversion.
+Payments via Stripe are often done through credit card, with processing fees for incoming payments being 2.9% + $0.30 per domestic transaction, with extra fees for international cards and currency conversion.

-Let’s take a closer look at the fees you’ll pay when sending credit card payments through Stripe, compared to alternative methods, such as free ACH payments with Nickel.
+Let’s take a closer look at the fees you’ll pay when receiving credit card payments through Stripe, compared to alternative and more cost-effective methods, such as Nickel

 Key Takeaways

-• Stripe credit card fees cost 2.9% plus $0.30 per transaction, which adds up fast for large B2B payments.
+• Stripe credit card fees are 2.9% plus $0.30 per transaction, and up to $5 for ACH transfers, which adds up fast for large B2B payments

-• Nickel offers unlimited free ACH transfers for both paying and receiving payments.
+• Nickel also offers unlimited free ACH transfers for both making and receiving payments

-• A full switch to ACH from Stripe card processing can save $69,600 a year (based on a transaction volume of $200,000 per month).
+• A full switch to Nickel ACH from Stripe card processing can save $69,600 a year (based on a transaction volume of $200,000 per month)

 Understanding the Real Cost of Stripe Fees